-The Board believes that the proposed increase in the number of authorized shares of common stock is desirable in order to enhance our flexibility in taking possible future actions, such as raising additional equity capital, exchanging equity for debt or other transactions that have similar effect, stock-based acquisitions, stock splits and dividends, equity compensation awards or other corporate purposes.
+The Board of Directors believes that the proposed increase in the number of authorized shares of Common Stock is desirable in order to enhance our flexibility in taking possible future actions, such as raising additional equity capital, exchanging equity for debt or other transactions that have similar effect, stock-based acquisitions, stock splits and dividends, equity compensation awards or other corporate purposes.
 The proposed amendment will allow the Company to accomplish these objectives without further stockholder approval.
-By approving the increase now, in advance of any specific need or plans, we will be able to act in a timely manner when such a need arises or when our Board believes it is in the best interests of the Company and our stockholders to take action, without the delay and expense that would be required at that time to obtain stockholder approval of such an increase as a special meeting of stockholders.
+By approving the increase now, in advance of any specific need or plans, we will be able to act in a timely manner when such a need arises or when our Board of Directors believes it is in the best interests of the Company and our stockholders to take action, without the delay and expense that would be required at that time to obtain stockholder approval of such an increase as a special meeting of stockholders.

 If the proposed amendment is adopted, the newly authorized shares would be unreserved and available for issuance.
-No further stockholder authorization would be required prior to the issuance of such shares of common stock by the Company, except where stockholder approval is required under NASDAQ rules.
+No further stockholder authorization would be required prior to the issuance of such shares of Common Stock by the Company, except where stockholder approval is required under NASDAQ rules.

-In addition to the 84,276,432 shares of Common Stock outstanding on March 20, 2017, there were:
+In addition to the [XX] shares of Common Stock outstanding on March 20, 2017, there were:

-- 5,367,451 shares reserved for future issuance under the Company's stockholder approved 2011 Equity Incentive Plan, as amended, of which 8,795 shares are contingent upon approval of Proposal 2; - 368,217 shares reserved for future issuance under the Company's 2011 Employee Stock Purchase Plan, as amended and as may be further amended upon approval of Proposal 3; - 1,220,000 shares of common stock which may be issued upon exercise of warrants currently held by those Lenders party to the Amended and Restated Loan and Security Agreement, dated as of February 10, 2017; - 5,433,793 shares of common stock issuable upon the exercise of outstanding stock options with a weighted-average exercise price of \$4.36 per share; and - 450,361 shares of common stock issuable upon the vesting of outstanding restricted stock units.
+- 2,565,327 shares reserved for future issuance under the Company's stockholder approved 2011 Equity Incentive Plan, as amended; - 368,217 shares reserved for future issuance under the Company's 2011 Employee Stock Purchase Plan, as amended and as may be further amended upon approval of Proposal 3; - 1,220,000 shares of Common Stock which may be issued upon exercise of warrants currently held by those Lenders party to the Amended and Restated Loan and Security Agreement, dated as of February 10, 2017; - 5,433,793 shares of common stock issuable upon the exercise of outstanding stock options with a weighted-average exercise price of \$4.36 per share; and - 450,361 shares of common stock issuable upon the vesting of outstanding restricted stock units.

-The additional common stock to be authorized by adoption of the amendment would have rights identical to the currently outstanding common stock of the Company.
-Adoption of the proposed amendment and issuance of the common stock would not affect the rights of the holders of currently outstanding common stock of the Company, except for effects incidental to increasing the number of shares of the Company's common stock outstanding, such as dilution of the earnings per share and voting rights of current holders of common stock.
-The increase in authorized common stock could make more difficult or discourage attempts to obtain control of the Company, thereby having an anti-takeover effect.
-The increase in authorized shares of common stock is not being proposed in response to any known threat to acquire control of the Company.
+The additional Common Stock to be authorized by adoption of the amendment would have rights identical to the currently outstanding Common Stock of the Company.
+Adoption of the proposed amendment and issuance of the Common Stock would not affect the rights of the holders of currently outstanding Common Stock of the Company, except for effects incidental to increasing the number of shares of the Company's Common Stock outstanding, such as dilution of the earnings per share and voting rights of current holders of Common Stock.
+The increase in authorized Common Stock could make more difficult or discourage attempts to obtain control of the Company, thereby having an anti-takeover effect.
+The increase in authorized shares of Common Stock is not being proposed in response to any known threat to acquire control of the Company.